swiftlang/swiftly/README.md

 #### How is this different from [swiftenv](https://github.com/kylef/swiftenv)?

 swiftenv is an existing Swift version manager which already has much of the functionality that swiftly will eventually have.
-It's an awesome piece of software, and if it's part of your workflow then we encourage you to keep using it!
-That said, swiftly is/will be different a few important ways that may be worth considering:
+It's an awesome tool, and if it's part of your workflow then we encourage you to keep using it!
+That said, swiftly is/will be different a few ways:

 - swiftly is optimized for ease of installation.
-Ideally, this could be done with a bash one-liner similar to rustup.
-In addition, it doesn't require any system dependencies to be installed on the user's system. swiftenv is also relatively easy to install, but it does involve cloning a git repository or using Homebrew, and it requires a few system dependencies (e.g. bash, curl, tar).
+Ideally, this will be done with a bash one-liner similar to rustup.
+In addition, swiftly won't require any system dependencies to be installed on the user's system.
+While swiftenv is also relatively easy to install, it does involve cloning a git repository or using Homebrew, and it requires a few system dependencies (e.g. bash, curl, tar).

-- swiftly is being built in cooperation with Apple via the SSWG.
-Through this, swiftly will help inform the creation of official Apple API endpoints that it will use to get information about what toolchains are available to install. swiftenv currently uses a third party API layer for this.
+- swiftly is being built in cooperation with Apple via the SSWG, and through this collaboration, we hope that swiftly can  eventually become an official installation path for Swift toolchains.
+As first step towards that, swiftly will help inform the creation of API endpoints maintained by Apple that it will use to retrieve information about what toolchains are available to install. swiftenv currently uses a third party API layer for this.
 Using an official API reduces the avenues for security vulnerabilities and also reduces the risk of downtime affecting Swift installations.
 Note that this is planned for the future--swiftly currently uses the GitHub API for this purpose.

 - swiftly will be written in Swift, which we think is important for maintainability and encouraging community contributions. swiftenv is currently implemented in bash.

 - swiftly has first-class support for installing and managing snapshot toolchains.

 - swiftly has built in support for updating toolchains.

+#### Why not install Swift through the package manager (e.g. `apt` or `yum`)?

+Apple currently provides experimental [`.rpm` and `.deb`](https://forums.swift.org/t/rpm-and-debs-for-swift-call-for-the-community/49117) packages that allow you to install Swift via your package manager.
+While these are an effective way to install and update a single version of Swift, they aren't well suited to the task of installing multiple Swift toolchains that you can easily switch between. swiftly's target audience is Swift library developers, and they often need this functionality for the purposes of testing their libraries.
+The `.deb` and `.rpm` also currently don't provide support for snapshot toolchains.